muratk5n/thirdwave/en/2025/03/nato-russia-timeline.md

       urging Ukrainian President Volodymyr Zelensky to break off talks with Russia, saying "the West isn’t ready for the war to end".

+    * 09/26: A series of underwater explosions and consequent gas leaks occurred on 3 of 4 Nord Stream pipes, rendering them inoperable.